AnClark/faust-vst/README.md

 is still on the TODO list at this time.

-The architecture has been given some fairly thorough testing using various open-source and commercial DAWs on both Linux and Mac OS X, among them Ardour3, Bitwig, Qtractor, Reaper and Tracktion.
+The architecture has been given some fairly thorough testing using various open-source and commercial DAWs on both Linux and Mac OS X, among them Ardour, Bitwig, Qtractor, Reaper and Tracktion.
 It appears to work fine with each of these, but if you notice any bugs then please head over to
 <https://bitbucket.org/agraef/faust-vst> and report them there.

 Copying